AbhijeetMaske/seleniumFramework/src/main/java/com/seleniumFramework/utilities/utilities.md

 ```

 ## 13.WebElementInteractionUtils.java
-Utility class for interacting with web elements in Selenium WebDriver, such as clicking, typing text, and scrolling.
+WebElementInteractionUtils is a utility class for interacting with web elements in Selenium WebDriver.
+It provides methods for common actions such as clicking, typing text, and scrolling, simplifying element interaction in test scripts.
 Example usage:
 ```java
 WebElementInteractionUtils.click(element);
 }
 ```